zertrin/clikraken/README.md

 * [python3-krakenex][python3-krakenex] code is licensed under the LGPLv3 license.
 * [Arrow][arrow-license] code is licensed under is licensed under the Apache License, Version 2.0.
+* [tabulate][tabulate-license] code is licensed under is licensed under the MIT Licence.

 ### Development dependencies